virtool/virtool-website/content/docs/api/account.md

 # Get Settings

+Get the settings for the account associated with the current session or API key.

 ```
 GET /api/account/settings
 ```

-Get the settings for ther account associated with the current session or API key.

-## Headers
+## Response

 ```
 Status: 200 OK
 ```

-## Response

 ```json
 {